melwinroka/melwinroka/README.md

 - 👀 I’m interested in Programming, Data, Technology
 - 🌱 I’m currently learning Angular, Java

-I have completed an apprenticeship as an IT specialist and am currently studying my second degree in technical computer science.
+I have completed an apprenticeship as an IT specialist and am currently studying my second semester in technical computer science.